cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Padding: 30px padding for imagery across responsive sizes

           * Headings: Any heading size may be used, recommend H2-6
-      - variation_name: 50/50 image and text
+      - variation_name: 50/50 image and text component
         variation_description: >-
           ![Image showing layout of a 50/50 image and text component](/design-system/images/uploads/50_50_intro_mockup.png)